resthub/resthub.org/spring-stack.rst

 	 	* Hibernate `documentation <http://www.hibernate.org/docs.html>`_
 	 	* `H2 embedded database <http://www.h2database.com/html/main.html>`_

-Thanks to Spring Data, it is possible to create Repositories (also sometimes named DAO) by writting only the interface.
+Thanks to Spring Data, it is possible to create Repositories (also sometimes named DAO) by writing only the interface.

 Entity scan
 -----------